CELIAC, GLUTEN, DAIRY FREE TRAVEL GUIDE: How to Survive a trip with Celiac and Food Allergies, or Sensitivities

 7. Private Kitchen

 If it’s possible to have access to your own kitchen in a place you’re staying, whether that’s AirBnB, or a hostel, then you are able to buy your own ingredients locally and cook yourself a meal.
+You can also pack a spatula, wooden spoon, and parchment paper for the pots and pans to avoid cross contamination.
 I have a great time using local whole ingredients to create healthy meals.

 8. Carry Food Staples